 10. Facilitating Well Interventions and Repairs

-• Application: Drill collars are also used in well interventions and repairs, where they provide the necessary weight and support for tasks such as milling or cleanout operations.
+Application: Drill collars are also used in well interventions and repairs, providing weight and support for milling or cleanout operations.

 What Are the Steel Grades of Drill Collars?